marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Tutorial 3.md

 tags:
   - teaching
 ---
+## Sum of Digits of an Integer Using Recursion

+Write a Python program to get the sum of a non-negative integer using recursion.

 ## Time and space complexity

-> What is the time, and space complexity of the following code:

 **Exercise 1**

+> What is the time and space complexity of the following code:

 ```python
 a = 0